EM-MAF-NSW-DCCEEW/BiodiversityTools/README.md

 ## Running the software

 The software once built consists of a set of console applications and supporting library files.
-Each console application takes the path of a parameter file as its command line argument.
+Each application takes the path of a parameter file as its command line argument.
 The parameter file is processed if it exists otherwise it is created as a template.
+Template parameter files for each application list all required and optional parameters with brief descriptions.

 ## Examples